dclements9/Hara-Backend/README.md

 **Ruby 2.6.3 is required.**

+To get started,
+1. Confirm a `postgresql` server is installed and the service is running.

-To get started, run the following commands:
+2. Then run the following commands:
 ```ruby
 bundle install
 ```